TGM-HIT/syt5-gek961-cloud-datenmanagement-dahmen_gao/README.md

 ### 5. Email confirmation

-To ensure that accounts only are registered when an account exists a confirmation email with a code in sent out.
+To ensure that accounts only are registered when an Email Server or Account exists, a confirmation email with a code gets sent out when registering.
+This code expires in 2 minutes and the code must be sent out on the API to confirm account creation.